-Year 4 Robins have today been get familar with programming using Kodu – a 3D game developing platform.
+Year 4 Robins have today been getting familar with programming using Kodu – a 3D game developing platform.

 The children were asked to explore the program and see if they could insert a Rover to move around and collect coins.
 The coins should vanish once the Rover bumps into them.
 Points should also be awarded when each coin is collected.

-Robins class enjoyed working with Mr Baddhan this afternoon creating an Etch a Sketch game.
+In the past couple of lessons, Year 4 Robins have been attempting to create an Etch a Sketch game.
 They were shown how to program their chosen sprites to use the pen up and down blocks.
 They were asked to create two shapes; a square and a rectangle.

 Some children were then able to press different keys to change the pen colour and also change the backdrop.

 Robins had an excellent English lesson this morning.
 They had written up some tales of fear.

 Using a peer assessment sheet they looked for certain criteria in their partners work.

 • simple sentences to show fear